How to Clone Hard Drive Using Command Prompt [Windows OS]

 copy *.txt c:

-All text files in the current directory will have a copy on the C drive.
+The command will copy all text files in the current directory to the C drive.

 Step 1.
 Open CMD as in part 1.